tom-pratt/MainThreadDispatch/README.md

 Set (ref _myProperty, value)
 ```

-Add `using Sylapse.MainThreadDispatch;` to your view model class and use the following extension methods.
+Add `using Sylapse.MainThreadDispatch;` and use the following extension methods.

 ```
 this.DispatchSet (() => MyProperty, ref _myProperty, value)